 FIRST STREET/CENTRAL AVENUE STATION

 The site of the future First Street/Central Avenue Station is located catercorner to the existing Gold Line Little Tokyo/Arts District Station (which it will replace) near the border of Little Tokyo and the Arts District.
-The site is currently home to some 19th century (old by Los Angeles standards) red brick buildings that were home of beloved institutions like Atomic Cafe, Troy Café, Señor Fish, the Spice Table, Weiland Brewery, and other businesses over their century-long existences.
-They were obtained by Metro through eminent domain, and will be demolished soon.
+The site is currently home to some 19th-century (old by Los Angeles standards) red brick buildings that were home to beloved institutions like Atomic Cafe, Troy Café, Señor Fish, the Spice Table, Weiland Brewery, and other businesses over their century-long existences.
+They were obtained by Metro through eminent domain and will be demolished soon.

 SECOND STREET/BROADWAY STATION